Advanced Analytics in Healthcare

 Collaboration

-At the Framework Development Phase, we will work with selected national groups and conduct broad consultation.
+At the Framework Development Phase, we worked with selected national groups and conducted broad consultation.

-The Infrastructure Deployment Phase will offer further opportunities to participate for researchers, policymakers and innovators.
+The Infrastructure Development Phase will offer further opportunities to participate for researchers, policymakers and innovators.
 There will also be more opportunities for partnerships with institutions, data custodians and technology service providers.

 We invite you to register your interest in the People RDC and keep in touch with us through public consultations.